flokoe/bash-hackers-wiki/docs/scripting/basics.md

 ```

 What happened?
 The `:` pseudo command was given some input by
-redirection (a here-document) - the pseudo command didn\'t care about
+redirection (a here-document) - the pseudo command didn't care about
 it, effectively, the entire block was ignored.

 The here-document-tag was quoted here **to avoid substitutions** in the